Best Paddle Board for Beginners – Overview

 - Buy a quality SUP used if you will be paddling frequently

-We do not recommend buying significantly cheaper new boards from large online retailers/big-box stores.
-There is a certain base level of cost that goes into making a quality SUP.
-These very cheap boards cut corners in production, and are usually not backed up with any kind of manufacturer warranty if something goes wrong.
+We do not recommend buying significantly cheaper new boards from large online retailers or big-box stores.
+A quality SUP requires a certain base level of cost.
+These very cheap boards cut corners in production and are usually not backed up with any kind of manufacturer warranty if something goes wrong.

 Recommended Gear for Beginner Stand-Up Paddleboards

-While Beginner SUP kits will include everything the paddleboard needs to get you out on the water, there are a few accessories that will give you a better and safer experience on your new SUP.
+While all-around SUP kits include everything the paddle board needs to get you out on the water, a few accessories will give you a better and safer experience on your new SUP.

 - PFD – A PFD (Personal Flotation Device), sometimes called a life jacket or buoyancy aid, is a critical piece of safety equipment while on your SUP and may be required by local law.
-There are thousands of options for PFDs, and it is important to choose one that not only fits you well, but is designed for paddling.
+Most PFDs will have chest measurement sizes, and many XXL options have quite a bit of adjustability.
+Fishing-specific PFDs are also commonly found in larger sizes.
 A quality, well-fit PFD is not noticeable when being worn.
 See our Best SUP PFD reviews here.

-- Dry Bag – Not everything we bring with us on our SUPs should get wet.
+- Dry Bag – Not everything we bring on our SUPs should get wet.
 Soggy sandwiches and waterlogged phones can ruin a good day out on the water.
-Dry bags come in a huge variety of shapes and sizes to fit your needs.
+Dry bags come in various shapes and sizes to fit your needs.
 See our Best SUP Dry Bag reviews here.

-- Coolers – whether you are keeping your drinks cold or your catch fresh, a great cooler can make the difference after hours out in the sun.
-Plus hard coolers make a great seat to take a break from standing!
+- Coolers – Whether you are keeping your drinks cold or your catch fresh, a great cooler can make the difference after hours in the sun.
+Plus, hard coolers make a great seat to take a break from standing!
 See our Best SUP Cooler reviews here.

-- Electric Pumps – Using the hand pump that comes with your board is a great way to warm up for your day paddling.
-But every now and then it’s nice to relax while getting ready, too.
+- Electric Pumps – Using a hand pump with your board is a great way to warm up for your day paddling.
+But now and then, it’s nice to relax while getting ready.
 Electric SUP pumps are easy to use and let you focus on other things while inflating your board.
 See our Best Electric SUP Pump reviews here.

-Beginner SUPs don’t have to be low-quality or poor-performing paddleboards!
-Beginners will benefit more from higher quality SUPs as they will be more stiff and stable, and be easier to paddle than low-quality SUP-shaped-objects you might find at a big-box store.
+Beginner SUPs don’t have to be low-quality or poor-performing paddle boards!
+Beginners will benefit more from higher-quality SUPs, as they will be stiffer and stable and easier to paddle than low-quality SUP-shaped objects you might find at a big-box store.
 And they don’t have to break the bank!
-We’re confident that as a beginner paddleboarder, you’ll thoroughly enjoy any of the SUPs we’ve recommended here – because we enjoy them too!
+We’re confident that as a beginner paddle boarder, you’ll thoroughly enjoy any of the SUPs we’ve recommended here—because we enjoy them too!